 - SEO Optimization: the process and practice of creating content that follows search engine algorithm best practices and guidelines for creating quality content.

 You’re typically creating readable content if your writing style flows, you don’t have run on sentences, you use headings to break up your blog post, and you write conversationally.
 Creating readable content will make your post more enjoyable for the user.
 Plus, you encourage the user to engage with your content more intentionally.
 The user will be able to find the answers they’re looking for because your post is broken down into sections.
 When use headings and subheadings, readers can easily scan your post to find the most important information.

 We like to compare headings in blog posts to bold or highlighted text.
 Yes, they can actually aesthetically appear as highlighted or bolded.
 As our headings do in this post.
-However, think of heading code on the backed as highlighted or bolded text specifically for search engines.
-When you use headings in your post, you’re indicated to search engines what is most important in the post.
-You’re highlighting the questions you answers, main topics and subtopics you cover.
+However, think of heading code on the backend as highlighted or bolded text specifically for search engines.
+When you use headings in your post, you’ve indicated to search engines what is most important in the post.
+You’re highlighting the questions you answer, and the main topics and subtopics you cover.
 You showcase the value the content is capable of adding for the reader.

 There is more to SEO for bloggers than just using headings, but its definitely important.
 Google states that headings should be used “to emphasize important text”.
 The company goes on to say that you should “Use meaningful headings to indicate important topics, and help create a hierarchical structure for your content, making it easier for users to navigate through your document.”